Lokankara/Quiz/src/main/resources/quiz-set_3.md

 - Blocks

 **Explanation:**
-"Constraints" is incorrect.
+Constraints is incorrect.
 Constraints are rules in service configuration but do not enforce usage limits.
-"Segments" is incorrect.
+Segments is incorrect.
 Segments are not relevant to AWS usage control.
-"Quotas" is correct.
+Quotas is correct.
 AWS service quotas (formerly limits) restrict resource consumption per account to prevent accidental overuse or cost overruns.
-"Blocks" is incorrect.
+Blocks is incorrect.
 Blocks are not an official AWS mechanism for limiting resource usage.

 ---